yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 root@ori-virtual-machine:/etc/suricata/rules#
 ```

-The User-Agent that we have used in this rule corresponds to the default one used by Havoc :
+The *User-Agent* that we have used in this rule corresponds to the default one used by Havoc:

 ![](/assets/imgs/havoc-c2/Pasted image 20240908221926.png)